dtx525942103/RapidASR/README.md

 # It works for the most modes, but still needs some  tricks to build it on Linux.

-Just offline mode, not support stream model, aka separate files.
+Just offline mode, not support stream model, aka separate files can be recognized.

 ## Support models: